-- a. rescuing the Company as a going concern; or - b. achieving a better result for the Company's creditors as a whole than would be likely if the Company were wound up; or - c. realising the property in order to make a distribution to one or more secured or preferential creditors.
+- a. rescuing the Company as a going concern; or - b. achieving a better result for the Company's creditors as a whole than would be likely if the Company were wound up (without first being in Administration); or - c. realising the property in order to make a distribution to one or more secured or preferential creditors.